jmashuque/openmw-batch-script-android-windows/README.md

 - replaceMod = location of Mods folder on windows
 - omwaddonFolder = output folder of generated .omwaddon files, same name as android, must be inside the above Mods folder

-After editing the values, save the batch file and run it.
-That's it, now go out there and enjoy the beautiful world of Morrowind, personalised by you, on your phone!
+After editing the values, save the batch file then run it.
+That's it, now go out there and enjoy your own beautiful world of Morrowind, on your phone!

 Read the comments in the batch file for further information, you will find several neat features.
 I suggest Notepad++ for modifying .cfg and .bat files.
 Get it <strong><a href="https://notepad-plus-plus.org/downloads/">here</a></strong>.
 Folder and file names are case sensitive.
 Download the apps from the links above.
 You will have to change the folder value for an app if a new release comes out, you change the default folder name, or you place the app somewhere else.